EU settlement scheme

 How to apply

-To apply before you will either submit an online form and use the EU Exit: ID Document Check app for Android devices to upload documents or complete the online form and then go in person for identity checks.
+To apply you will either submit an online form and use the EU Exit: ID Document Check app for Android devices to upload documents or complete the online form and then go in person for identity checks.
 If identity documents are sent in they will be checked and sent back to you.

 A paper form is available but should only be used in exceptional circumstances.